cse442-at-ub/social-media-website/README.md

 # To run this project

-First move into to the foler "Sping4" which is our lastest updated.
+First move into to the folder "Spring4" which is our latest updated.

 ## Use "package.json" located in Spring4/Frontend/package.json to run npm install before build.
+## To connect database: create a database name ($dbname = "spring3_database";) which is matched with php file.
+## After build page complete, put all php file to the build page.

 ## For the Rest, please follow following steps provided by React readme as instructions.

 # Getting Started with Create React App